 - All other pre-specified key secondary endpoints were met with very high statistical significance

 “These results represent an important part of the significant step forward that patients who suffer from migraine, many of whom have been living with the disease for decades with limited relief, are about to experience,” said Peter Goadsby, M.D., Ph.D.
-D.Sc., Neurologist and Headache Specialist at the
+D.Sc., Neurologist and Headache Specialist at the University of California, San Francisco Medical Center.
+“The new data demonstrate that eptinezumab administered via infusion delivers rapid onset and sustained benefit following one administration.
+Rapid onset of effect is a true paradigm shift in migraine preventive treatment.
+I’m excited about the potential for my patients to experience early and meaningful periods of migraine freedom if new treatments become approved.”

 More than 2,600 patients have been treated with eptinezumab in its clinical development program, including the PROMISE 1 and PROMISE 2 trials.
 The eptinezumab development program was designed to redefine physician and patient expectations for migraine prevention, including rapid, meaningful, sustained migraine relief.
-Alder plans to submit a BLA to the
+Alder plans to submit a BLA to the U.S. Food and Drug Administration (FDA) for eptinezumab in the second half of 2018.
+If approved by the FDA, eptinezumab will be the first-to-market migraine prevention infusion therapy, with 100 percent of the treatment dose available upon administration.

 About Eptinezumab PROMISE Clinical Trial Program